tmolnar0831/ansible-deploy-playbooks/README.md

   - List of packages to install
 ```

-## Host variables for the playbook
+## Host variables for the playbooks

 These variables must be in the host_vars: